Abdulmoiz-Ahmer/Development-Guide-Lines/Reactjs.md

 In a traditional MVC framework logic is kept from the View by way of Controllers.
 Data is kept separate from both by way of Models.
 This concept can be preserved by breaking components into components that specifically handle the “view” and containing components that handle the logic with the database layer handled by separate service functions and classes.

-**Hooks**

-Hooks are unnecessary as all components will be defined as classes.

-**Styling**

-External CSS stylesheets should be preferred to inline styles and CSS-in-JS where ever possible.

 **Types**